hs950559/coryrylan.com/_posts/2016-01-21-introduction-to-angular-pipes.md

 ---
 layout: post
-title: Introduction to Angular 2 Pipes
+title: Introduction to Angular Pipes
-description: Learn Angular 2 pipes and how to create your own custom pipe.
+description: Learn Angular pipes and how to create your own custom pipe.
-keywords: Cory Rylan, Angular 2, AngularJS, TypeScript, JavaScript
+keywords: Cory Rylan, Angular, TypeScript, JavaScript
-tags: angular2, typescript
+tags: angular, typescript
 date: 2016-01-21
-updated: 2016-08-10
+updated: 2016-12-19
-permalink: /blog/introduction-to-angular-2-pipes
+permalink: /blog/introduction-to-angular-pipes
 demo: http://plnkr.co/edit/3WnMwD56lEAOUh1jIgn2?p=preview
 ---

+{% include ng-version.html %}

-Angular 2 has many new concepts and some of the same concepts from Angular 1.x.
+Angular 2.x and later has many new concepts and some of the same concepts from Angular 1.x.
 In Angular 1 we had filter which helped format or transform how data was displayed in our templates.
-In Angular 2 we have a very similar feature but renamed to Pipes.
+In Angular 2.x and later we have a very similar feature but renamed to Pipes.
 This rename was to better align of what the feature does.
 Coming from the Unix background we `|` pipe together commands.
-So in Angular 2 we use the same `|` pipe character to format our data.
+So in Angular we use the same `|` pipe character to format our data.

-First lets look at a simple pipe built into Angular 2 the date pipe.
+First lets look at a simple pipe built into Angular the date pipe.
 The date pipe simply formats our date in our templates.

 <pre class="language-markup">
 <code>